-Our temporary cash balances are invested on our behalf by North Yorkshire County Council, which relies upon the Annual Investment Strategy of North Yorkshire County Council (Appendix 3) which was approved by their full Authority Meeting on 15 February 2017 - and which Members are asked to adopt.
+Our temporary cash balances are invested on our behalf by North Yorkshire County Council, which relies upon the Annual Investment Strategy of North Yorkshire County Council (Appendix 3) which was approved by their full Authority Meeting on 21st February 2018 - and which Members are asked to adopt.

-The 3 year Service Level Agreement with North Yorkshire County Council ends on 6th April 2017 and the County is happy to agree a new three year contract with the Authority.
-The Chief Finance Officer is also happy that this arrangement is the best option for the Authority to safeguard its surplus funds with the required security and in compliance with current legislation and guidance for Local Authorities, and proposes to conclude a new contract before the current contract expires.
+The 3 year Service Level Agreement with North Yorkshire County Council ends on 6th April 2020 and the Authority is fortunate to have access to this arrangement and is grateful for NYCC's continued partnership approach, with the contract being renewed in April 2017.
+The Chief Finance Officer is happy that this arrangement is the best option for the Authority to safeguard its surplus funds with the required security and in compliance with current legislation and guidance for Local Authorities.